HelloChatterbox/dev_documentation/docs/skill-development/user-interaction/intents/adapt-intents.md

 {% embed url="https://www.youtube.com/watch?v=zR9xvPtM6Ro" caption="" %}

 {% hint style="info" %}
-For technical details or usage of Adapt outside of a Mycroft Skill, see the [Adapt documentation](../../../mycroft-technologies/adapt/).
+For technical details or usage of Adapt outside of a Chatterbox Skill, see the [Adapt documentation](../../../chatterbox-technologies/adapt/).
 {% endhint %}

 ## Defining keywords and entities